phil20686/aika/README.md

 Dependencies for each package should be declared inline in the `install_requires` list of `setup.py`

+Note that because we are creating different packages and distributions under the same namespace, there must be no `__init__` under src/ebony, but only under src/ebony/package should have the first init, otherwise the modules will not be importable.
+See [python documentation](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/) on namespace packages.

 ## Compiling dependencies

 The `requirements.txt` file at the top level contains all the dependencies for all